TRUST ME, alphabetically: T takes time to trash tainted turkeys that task, thud, then trample the taste test. Thusly, these…

 Maria Bello and Toni Collette are wasted.
 Aaron Eckhart is fearlessly creepy as the neighbor, but his quality performance can’t redeem a truly ugly movie.
 How they thought this would be of help or value—let alone entertainment— to anyone is a mystery.
 Others in the dumpster: Chris Messina, Peter Macdissi, Matt Letscher and Chase Ellison.
 Pulse-free box-office response came to a grand total of $676,000.
 Loathsome.

-Bonus onus: while you’re at it, do something else besides popping corn and plopping down in front of Tammy And The Doctor, Thank God It’s Friday, Timerider: The Adventure Of Lyle Swann, Times Square, They Call Me Bruce, The Toy, Trapped In Paradise, Tremors 2: Aftershocks, Two Guns, Two-Moon Junction, Two-Minute Warning….
+Bonus onus: while you’re at it, do something else besides popping corn and plopping down in front of Tammy And The Doctor, Terror Train, Thank God It’s Friday, Timerider: The Adventure Of Lyle Swann, Times Square, They Call Me Bruce, The Toy, Trapped In Paradise, Tremors 2: Aftershocks, Two Guns, Two-Moon Junction, Two-Minute Warning….